 - Plant them as soon as possible after they are thawed - the sooner you plant them, the better your trees will do.

 - Take extra special care of them on the day of planting - dig your holes before you bring out your trees.
 Ensure your trees are completely thawed.
 Plant one box of trees at a time (keep the others closed up in the shade).
 Do not lay your trees out beside your holes and let them bake in the sun before you plant them.
-Follow the instructions in our How to plant a tree article.
+Follow the instructions in our How to plant a tree question.